Dkrem713/ELKPROJECT/README.md

 - Run the playbook, and navigate to webserver/DVWA to check that the installation worked as expected.

-- _Which file is the playbook? pentest.yml Where do you copy it?_ ansible folder
+- _Which file is the playbook? install-elk.yml Where do you copy it?_ ansible folder
-- _Which file do you update to make Ansible run the playbook on a specific machine? pentest.yml How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ The private IPs
+- _Which file do you update to make Ansible run the playbook on a specific machine? install-elk.yml How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ The private IPs
-- _Which URL do you navigate to in order to check that the ELK server is running? http://[my.VM.IP]:5601/app/kibana
+- _Which URL do you navigate to in order to check that the ELK server is running? http://104.43.163.207:5601/app/kibana 104.43.163.207 is my public ip of my ELK

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._ ansible-playbook install_elk.yml elk